(buprenorphine) Buccal Film

 Life-Threatening Respiratory Depression

-Inform patients of the risk of life-threatening respiratory depression, including information that the risk is greatest when starting BELBUCA or when the dose is increased and that it can occur even at recommended doses [see WARNINGS AND PRECAUTIONS].
+Inform patients of the risk of life-threatening respiratory depression, including information that the risk is greatest when starting BELBUCA or when the dosage is increased, and that it can occur even at recommended doses [see WARNINGS AND PRECAUTIONS].
 Advise patients how to recognize respiratory depression and to seek medical attention if breathing difficulties develop.

 Inform patients that accidental exposure, especially in children, may result in respiratory depression or death [see WARNINGS AND PRECAUTIONS].
-Instruct patients to take steps to store BELBUCA securely and to dispose of unused BELBUCA by opening unused packages and flushing the film down the toilet.
+Instruct patients to take steps to store BELBUCA securely and to dispose of unused BELBUCA by opening unused packages and flushing the film down the toilet [see DOSAGE AND ADMINISTRATION].

-Inform patients that potentially serious additive effects may occur if BELBUCA is used with alcohol or other CNS depressants and not to use such drugs unless supervised by a health care provider [see WARNINGS AND PRECAUTIONS].
+Inform patients and caregivers that potentially fatal additive effects may occur if BELBUCA is used with benzodiazepines or other CNS depressants, including alcohol, and not to use these concomitantly unless supervised by a healthcare provider [see WARNINGS AND PRECAUTIONS, DRUG INTERACTIONS].

 Warn patients that it is extremely dangerous to self-administer benzodiazepines while taking BELBUCA, and warn patients to use benzodiazepines concurrently with BELBUCA only as directed by their physician [see DRUG INTERACTIONS].